Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ## UX 5 PLANES <a name="ux5-planes-heading"></a>
 ### Strategy Plane <a name="strategy-plane-heading"></a>
 Users are people who would like to practice speed typing.
 By creating a website as a type of gaming website, they can practice while they are having fun.
 By setting a time (60 seconds per game), scores, which increments by 10 points rather than 1 point so that they feel they achieve better (e.g. When you get 20 correct typings, it shows 200 points instead of 20 points), and a medal depending on the score, users know what their current typing skill is and can compare in 1 week - 1 month time how they improved.
 A high score remains even after the game finishes and even the browser is closed so that it remains as a target and users can try to achieve more points and give them a motivation to continue the game more times.
 A name of countries is used as a text and it comes up randomly so that different combinations of texts appear on each game.
 Names of the countries come from **[REST Countries API](https://restcountries.eu/)** and there are 250 countries listed in the API, as of 3 Jan 2021.
 Users may know some countries quite well, some only little and some not at all.
-In case users come across the countries that they are interested in, there is a section of **“Let's Learn About The Countries”** on a different page that provides basic information of each country, such as a flag, region, capital city, population, language(s), and a location on google maps, as an additional function to the speed typing game.
+In case users come across the countries that they are interested in, there is a section of **“Let's Learn About The Countries”** on a different page that provides basic information of each country, such as a flag, region, capital city, population, language(s), a location on google maps, and link to Wikipedia page (implemented this during the process) as an additional function to the speed typing game.

 The main aims for this website are;